-The total fuel consumption in industrial combustion was 14 % lower in 2017 than in 1990.
+The total fuel consumption in industrial combustion was 13 % lower in 2018 than in 1990.
 The consumption of natural gas has increased since 1990 whereas the consumption of coal has decreased.
 The consumption of residual oil has decreased, but the consumption of petroleum coke increased.
-The biomass consumption has increased 80 % since 1990.
+The biomass consumption in 2018 was 2.2 times the consumption in 1990.

-The SO2 emission has decreased 85 % since 1990.
+The SO2 emission has decreased 84 % since 1990.
 This is mainly a result of lower consumption of residual oil in the industrial sector (Figure 3.2.37).
 Further, the sulphur content of residual oil and several other fuels has decreased since 1990 due to legislation and tax laws.

-The NO_x emission has decreased 58 % since 1990 due to the reduced emission from industrial boilers in general.
-Cement production is the main emission source accounting for more than 45 % of the industrial emission in 1990-20095.
+The $NO_x$ emission has decreased 57 % since 1990 due to the reduced emission from industrial boilers in general.
+Cement production is the main emission source accounting for more than 30 % of the industrial emission in 1990-2018.

-After 2009, the NO_x emission from cement production was reduced considerably, however with an increase in 2015-2017.
-The NO_x emission from cement industry was 44 % of the total emission from manufacturing industries and construction in 2017.
-The NO_x emission from cement production was reduced 40 % since 1990.
+The $NO_x$ emission from cement production was reduced considerably in 2009-2013.
+The emission increased in 2013-2018.
+The $NO_x$ emission from cement industry was 42 % of the total emission from manufacturing industries and construction in 2018.
+The $NO_x$ emission from cement production was reduced 42 % since 1990.
 The reduced emission is a result of installation of SCR on all production units at the cement production plant in 2004-20076 and improved performance of the SCR units in recent years.
-A NO_x tax was introduced in 2010 (DMT, 2008).
-The increase in 2015-2017 is related to a reduction of the NO_x -tax from 2015 (DMT, 2015).
+A $NO_x$ tax was introduced in 2010 (DMT, 2008).
+The increase in 2015-2018 is related to a reduction of the $NO_x$ -tax from 2015 (DMT, 2015).

-The NMVOC emission has decreased 39 % since 1990.
+The NMVOC emission has decreased 36 % since 1990.
 The decrease is mainly a result of decreased emission factor for combustion of wood in industrial boilers.
 The emission from gas engines has however increased considerably after 1995 due to the increased fuel consumption that is a result of the installation of a large number of industrial CHP plants (Figure 3.2.37).
 The NMVOC emission factor for gas engines is much higher than for boilers regardless of the fuel.

-5 More than 80 % of sector 1A2f i.
+&lt;sup>5 More than 73 % of sector 1A2f i.

-6 To meet emission limit.
+&lt;sup>6 To meet emission limit.

-The CO emission in 2017 was 25 % higher than in 1990.
+The CO emission in 2018 was 40 % higher than in 1990.
 The main sources of emission are combustion of wood and cement production.
 The CO emission from mineral wool production is included in the industry sector (2A6).
 The increased of emission in 1998 is related to the cement production plant in Denmark.
 The CO emission increased due to combustion of more paper pulp.
 In the following years, the combustion of this fuel was improved to decrease the CO emission (Annual environmental reports from Aalborg Portland, 1998-2002).